CRI-iAtlas/shiny-iatlas/README.md

 1. Select the project folder.

 1. In the "console" tab in Rstudio, a new R session will start.
-This will execute `source("renv/activate.R")` from the `.Rprofile` file and `renv` will bootstrap itself in.
+This will execute `source("renv/activate.R")` from the `.Rprofile.d/default.R` file and `renv` will bootstrap itself in.

 1. At the prompt in the "console" tab, restore the dependecies by running: